The Immersion into Truth – Uniting Science, Religion and Art for the Ultimate Human Experience

 Truth deepens with our experiences with the matter of time, but it deepens thousands of times when it is expressed into nature for the benefit of humanity, because in the world it is only truth that can increase with its expression and come back multifold.

-Science is the first step of truth; Religion is the second step and Art is the final step of truth.
+Science is the first step of truth; Religion is the second step and Spirituality is the final step of truth.

-The birth of true art or the best expression of the soul happens when Divine Grace flows and expresses itself through an individual without any blockages and suppression.
+True spiritual expression happens when Divine Grace or Consciousness flows and expresses itself through an individual without any blockages and suppression.
 It isn’t about forcefully shaping a stone into an idol but removing excess stone to reveal the hidden idol within.
 It’s about allowing one’s true nature – the hidden idol – to emerge, to find purpose, fulfillment, and ultimately happiness.

 We would like to understand the truth, then adopt the truth and finally express the truth in the world.

-In history, religion preceded art and, ultimately, science.
+In history, religion preceded spirituality and, ultimately, science.
 During any era of humanity, if religion takes precedence over science, it tends to be non-scientific, steeped in superstitions, rituals, and dogma.
 Today, various religions exist worldwide, established either before or independently of scientific understanding.
-Consequently, these faith-based religions are full of superstitions, rituals, and dogma.
+Consequently, these faith-based religions are full of superstitions, rituals, dogma and coincident outcomes.
 Individuals who adhere to religious superstitions, rituals, and dogma are commonly referred to as ‘religious.’
 However, in the 21st century, many from the younger generation reject antiquated and dogmatic faith-based practices.

 The day science, spirituality and religion are integrated, they will become fact-based, and multiple religions as well as spiritual traditions will converge into a single scientific and evidence-based religion.